adions025/Tiles_for_classification/README.md

 - **results.py:** What it does is read the csv file in each class we have obtained, to calculate the mAP.

+## Versioning
+You can use the script I made to get the different versions [**versionsLinux.sh**], make sure this file has the execution permissions.
+With this file you will get the different versions of the project.
+You can use this file in unix systems, but if you are in Windows make sure you change the extension to [**.bat**].

 ## Authors